Drawing Home

 Drawing Home is a 2017 Canadian-American adventure romantic drama film written by Donna Logan and Markus Rupprecht, directed by Rupprecht and starring Julie Lynn Mortensen and Juan Riedinger and featuring Kate Mulgrew, Rutger Hauer, Peter Strauss and Wallace Shawn.
+The film premiered at the Banff Mountain Film and Book Festival on November 2, 2016, and was released on December 1, 2017.
+It received negative reviews from critics.